physics642/Chinmaya.Nayak/_publications/2026_pranjali.md

 ### BibTeX citation

 ---
+## Abstract
-abstract:   The Martian northern hemisphere (NH) is relatively devoid of ambient magnetic fields compared to the southern hemisphere (SH), which houses strong crustal field regions.
+The Martian northern hemisphere (NH) is relatively devoid of ambient magnetic fields compared to the southern hemisphere (SH), which houses strong crustal field regions.
 On 2024 May 17, when Mars was impacted by a coronal mass ejection (CME), the periapsis of NASA’s Mars Atmosphere and Volatile EvolutioN (MAVEN)